The list below defines some of the basic terminology of the Android platform.

 application's data to other applications.
 A content provider is built on

 ContentProviderclass, which handles content query strings of a specific format to return data in a specific format.
 See Content Providers topic for more information.

 - The Android platform's virtual machine.
 The Dalvik VM is an interpreter-only virtual machine that executes files in the Dalvik Executable (.dex) format, a format that is optimized for efficient storage and memory-mappable execution.
 The virtual machine is register-based, and it can run classes compiled by a Java language compiler that have been transformed into its native format using the included "dx" tool.
 The VM runs on top of Posix-compliant operating systems, which it relies on for underlying functionality (such as threading and low level memory management).
 The Dalvik core class library is intended to provide a familiar development base for those used to programming with Java Standard Edition, but it is geared specifically to the needs of a small mobile device.

 - Dalvik Debug Monitor Service, a GUI debugging application included with the SDK.
 It provides screen capture, log dump, and process examination capabilities.
-If you are developing in Eclipse using the ADT Plugin, DDMS is integrated into your development environment.
+If you are developing in Android Studio, DDMS is integrated into your development environment.
 See Using DDMS to learn more about the program.